Anthropology Arts Programs at UTM

 These are just a few examples of our many engaging Social Science courses:

 As you progress through your undergraduate studies in anthropology at UTM, you'll have the opportunity to choose from a broad variety of engaging courses that cover critical and current topics from across the globe.
-Below are just a few examples of our Social Science courses; click on a title below to view the description in the UTM Academic Calendar:
+Below are just a few examples of our Social Science courses; view the descriptions in the UTM Academic Calendar:

 - ANT206H5 Culture and Communication